aydos/primes/README.md

 }
 ```
 ## CAUTION
 Primes() do not return error.
 It returns only true or false.
 If you check bigger number than the initializing one, it will say "its not prime".
-So, choose it wisely and do not check biggers than it.
+So, choose it wisely and do not check biggers.